ChadEstoupStreiff/EMA-GalaTablePlacer/README.md

 # EMA-GalaTablePlacer

-This application predict a good enought table placement to satisfy those requirements:
+This application predict a good enough table placement to satisfy those requirements:
 - Codes should be automaticaly modified by pre processing algortihme.
 - Each table should be as close as possible to the friend table.